ucsd-dsc-arts/dsc160-final-dsc160_final_group12/README.md

 ## Code

+Run the [Synesthesia_Tool.ipynb](src/Synesthesia_Tool.ipynb) notebook to use the final tool and generate your own results.
+For best performance, please run the noteook **locally** as the generation of the final visualization is both faster and nicer when compared to Datahub.

+**Data Acquisition/Preprocessing**

+[ingestion.py](src/ingestion.py): Script that enables the user to hand write their own text, save it, and upload it into the text recognition model.
+Resizes and manipulates the image autamitcally to conform to model requirements.
+Widgets are made available through the Holoviz and Bokeh Python libraries.

+**Generative**
+[draw.py](src/draw.py): Draws visualizations using a series of inputted colors.
+Uses the Turtle and Mobilechelonian Python libraries to draw the visualzations locally and on Datahub, respectively.

+**Model**

+[main.py](src/main.py): Main script.
+Runs text recognition model on image and produces a visualization.

+Other Python scripts and files: Borrowed code for text recognition neural network generation.

 (20 points)

 This section will link to the various code for your project (stored within this repository).
 Your code should be executable on datahub, should we choose to replicate your result.
 This includes code for: